gabehug/slateFiles/README.md

 ## 4. EOP Consolidation

 Code for the consolidation of Enrollment Advisor appointment portals to the main GPEM Appointment Portals.

+## 5. Build Updates

+This folder holds the Original Build Files before brand updates were made and the files with the new brand updates/style updates applied.
+The changes are largely to update brand colors being used for all portals/events/forms using the Default Branding (which is what the build files are used for) but also include a new header with dropdowns to better match the website_headernav content block being used for other portals.

 ---